Sirilpy Python Module API 1.1.11 Reference

 Parameters:

-• frame (int) -- Integer specifying which frame in the sequence to get statistics data for (between 0 and Sequence.number)
+• frame (int) -- Integer specifying which frame in the sequence to get statistics data for (between 0 and Sequence.number).
+This uses a 0-based indexing scheme, i.e. the first frame is frame number 0, not frame numer 1.

 • channel (int) -- Integer specifying which channel to get statistics for (typically 0, 1, or 2)